etlbox/etlbox.website/doks_v1.8/content/product/details/licensing/index.md

 **Best For:**
 - Software vendors embedding ETLBox in commercial products
 - ISVs distributing applications to external clients
-- Companies without direct control over customer deployment environments
+- Companies offering ETLBox as part of a SaaS solution
+- Organizations deploying ETLBox in cloud-based environments for external users

 **Licensing Agreement:**
 - Governed by the [Redistribution EULA](/pricing/eula/redistribution-eula/).